alexandreborges/malwoverview/README.md

               Special thanks to Artur Marzano, who has contributed and dedicated his time to accomplish this task.

+Version 5.2:

+      This version:

+            * Multiple issues related to Hybrid Analysis have been fixed.

 Version 5.1.1:

       This version: